I am a senior year undergraduate pursuing a major in Computer Science and a minor in Data Science at BITS Pilani, India.

-Currently, I am a researcher in Serre Lab at Brown University.
-At BITS, I am affiliated with APPCAIR
+Currently, I am a researcher in Serre Lab at Brown University where I work on Self-Supervised Learning and Mental Simulation.

-where I have worked in collaboration with TCS Research.
-I also spent a summer at IBM,
+where I worked in collaboration with TCS Research.

-DetAIL : A Tool to Automatically Detect and Analyze Drift In Language Accepted at the Annual Conference on Innovative Applications of Artificial Intelligence, Collocated with AAAI '23
+DetAIL: A Tool to Automatically Detect and Analyze Drift In Language Accepted at the Annual Conference on Innovative Applications of Artificial Intelligence, Collocated with AAAI '23.
+Supervisors:Nishtha Madaan, Harivansh Kumar [ Paper ]

 We propose to measure the data drift that takes place when new data kicks in so that one can adaptively

-re-train the models whenever re-training is actually required.
+re-train the models whenever re-training is required.
 In addition to that, we generate

-various explanations at sentence level and dataset level to capture why a given payload text has drifted.
+various sentence and dataset-level explanations to capture why a given payload text has drifted.

 The Abstraction and Reasoning Corpus (ARC) was introduced by François Chollet

 shown to learn a complex task.
-We show how mordern neural networks fail ARC and test the idea of using meta learning to learn
+We show how modern neural networks fail ARC and test the idea of using meta-learning to learn

 priors useful to solve ARC.